 Respect.
 Engagement.
 Equity.
 Inclusion.
 Understanding.
 At Trinity University we use these five words not only to define diversity, but also community.
 We believe that community cannot exist without diversity and that diversity cannot be fruitful without a vibrant community.

-The City of San Antonio MLK Jr. March is the second-largest March in the nation, with more than 100,000 people in attendance.
-Trinity has a tradition of having the largest participation of any college or university in San Antonio, with over 325 faculty, staff, students and alumni participating in 2013.
+The City of San Antonio MLK Jr. March is the second-largest March in the nation, with the city anticipating 300,000 people in attendance this year.
+Nearly 300 faculty, staff, and students participate in this annual tradition each year.

-The Commemorative Lecture has for 18 years featured several prominent civil rights leaders and historians and serves as a way in which we remember and celebrate Martin Luther King Jr. Trinity's celebration allows the University to celebrate the legacy of MLK not just within the Trinity community, but with the San Antonio community as well.
+Since 1997, the Commemorative Lecture has featured several prominent civil rights leaders and historians and serves as a way in which we remember and celebrate Martin Luther King Jr. Trinity's celebration allows the University to celebrate the legacy of MLK not just within the Trinity community, but with the San Antonio community as well.
 The lecture is a collaboration between the City of San Antonio and Trinity University.

 March is Women's History Month.
 The University's celebration includes the pairing of a luncheon with the Ruth McLean Bowman Bowers Lecture.
 2009 was the inaugural year for the program, bringing together members of the San Antonio and University communities to discuss important concerns facing women.